UNPLANNED RABBIT LITTERS – how to cope

 Second Litter Born whilst first litter still with mum

-The good news is that baby rabbits can be independent by 31 days, as it is the norm for females in the wild to have many litters throughout the season.
-Domestic rabbits usually stay with mum for around six weeks, but they can survive with a bit of support from 31 days onwards without her.
+Although domestic rabbits usually stay with mum for around six weeks, they can survive with a bit of support from 31 days onwards without her.
 That means that if mum has a second litter, you can safely take out the first litter and house them elsewhere.
 This is essential for the safety of the newborns, as the older litter may inadvertently trample them, dig the nest out (thus scattering the babies) or use the area as a toilet.

 Hand Rearing

-If mum bunny is successfully managing to feed her babies, but one or two appear to be very small and wrinkly, it is worth taking them out briefly to let them have a separate feed from mum during the day.
+There is no reason to hand rear babies over 31 days of age unless there is a specific problem.
+However, if mum bunny is feeding her babies well but one or two appear to be very small and wrinkly, it may be a good idea to take them out briefly one at a time to let them have a separate feed from mum during the day.
 If this is the only reason they are undernourished, a separate feed once a day for a few days should resolve the issue.
-However, if the baby will not respond even to the offer of mum’s teat to feed from, there is likely something very wrong, and the chances are the baby will die.
-Ensure that the baby is warm before letting it feed from mum; if it is cold, it will not respond anyway.

-Nature has made it possible for rabbits to survive without mum at 31 days, so although it is not an ideal situation, for the safety of the second litter and mum’s sanity, the first set must be removed.
-However, they should not be allowed to go to new homes until 6-8 weeks, depending on how they are doing, just to be sure they are managing without mum and growing well.
 So take heart – if you have ended up being a surprised and reluctant owner of an unplanned litter, don’t panic, but do make sure you take steps to prevent such an event from happening again, such as neutering all rabbits concerned and having any babies checked twice for sexing, just to be sure!

 Find us on: